The NSPK CEO: “The world of tomorrow is where material payment instruments are replaced by message transfer systems”

-The Head of NSPK Vladimir Komlev delivered a speech at the Roundtable "The Digital Transformation of the Financial Sector: Challenges and Opportunities", which has been held today in St. Petersburg as part of the International Financial Congress.
+Vladimir Komlev, Chief Executive Officer of the National Payment Card System, spoke today at the Roundtable “Digital Transformation of the Financial Sector: Challenges and Opportunities" in St. Petersburg as part of the International Financial Congress.

-Olga Skorobogatova, First Deputy Governor, Bank of Russia, moderated the Roundtable.
+Olga Skorobogatova, First DeputyChairman, Bank of Russia, spoke as the moderator of the Roundtable.

 Sergey Solonin, Chief Executive Officer, Qiwi

 Max Hauser, Partner, Managing Director, The Boston Consulting Group